GridTools/gt4py/docs/functional/architecture/0009-Compiled-Backend-Integration.md

 ### Desired Architecture

 As stated above, the architectural goal that each step of the compilation process with a potentially useful output should stand alone and be accessible through a unified interface is not quite reached yet.
+These useful outputs are generated code, a build system project with generated code and (optionally) python bindings code, a python extension module containing the callable fencil (or the callable fencil from it).

 The `FencilExecutor` provided by `gtfn` should be refactored to run the necessary steps in a declarative way, so no other logic (which should really be in one of the steps) can be introduced.